telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/colors.md

 RadEditor1.Colors.Add("#9900CC")
 ````

->note Bear in mind that RadEditor will persist its state (including the Colors set) between postbacks.
+>tip Bear in mind that RadEditor will persist its state (including the Colors set) between postbacks.
 In order to create a new set of Colors (e.g. for different users), you will need to clear it first.
 This can be done using the **Remove()** or **Clear()** methods for the Colors collection.

 ## Using the ToolsFile